IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 When you combine the custom resource with a custom controller that watches that custom resource, you get what is called a "declaritive API" by Kubernetes.

-* A declaritive API is one in which the user can "declare" or "specify" (keep in mind <b>Spec</b> for later, since that is important) the desired state of the cluster, and Kubernetes will try to change whatever resources are needed to be changed in order to reach the "desired state" of the cluster.
+A declaritive API is one in which the user can "declare" or "specify" the desired state of the cluster, and Kubernetes will try to change whatever resources are needed to be changed in order to reach the "desired state" of the cluster.
-  * For example if we "specify" or "declare" that we want 4 replicas of a certain resource, and currently we only have 3, Kuberentes will automatically create that 4th replica for us.

 To learn more about custom controller, and if you should use one, read the official Kubernetes documentation on custom controller, [here](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers).